Strategy Fundamentals for the Strategy Function: Developing Robust Strategies

 WHO SHOULD ATTEND?

 The program is designed for analysts in corporate or BU strategy roles, team members in business development positions, or senior functional heads.
-However, business unit heads or other senior executive roles who wish for a refresher on strategy will equally benefit from the course.
-All participants are assumed to have strategic responsibilities within their role or be soon moving into a related role, though no explicit strategy background is required.
+However, business unit heads or other senior executives who want a refresher on strategy will also benefit from the course.
+All participants are assumed to have strategic responsibilities within their role or be soon moving into a related role, but no explicit strategy background is required.

 DATES AND LOGISTICS

-Costs: The standard fee for this four-day programme is £5,000 plus VAT (£4,000 for SMC members).
-Places booked by 12 July 2021 qualify for an early bird discount and are available up to then for only £3,500 plus VAT.
-If the programme takes place in person in central London participants will be responsible for arranging and paying for their own accommodation.
+Costs: The standard fee for this virtual program is £4,000 plus VAT (£3,500 for SMC members).
+Places booked by 20 August 2022 qualify for an early bird discount and are available up to then for only £2,750 plus VAT.

 ABOUT THE TEAM